VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Quickened Spell [SRD]

 When you cast a spell that has a casting time of 1 action, you can spend 2 mana points to change the casting time to 1 bonus action for this casting.

+You can’t modify a spell in this way if you’ve already cast a spell of 1st level or higher on the current turn, nor can you cast a spell of 1st level or higher spell on this turn after modifying a spell in this way.

 ### Reinforcing Spell [New]